imgflo/imgflo-server/doc/deploying.md

 Deploying
 ============

-Before deploying, it is often smart to check that tests pass locally.
+Before deploying, it is good check that tests pass locally.
+Can save you time from Travis CI having to tell you.

     npm test